ruishi-chen/ruishi-chen.github.io/_pages/research.md

 {% include base_path %}

 ## Current Research

-I am currently working on several research projects at Stanford:

 - **Consultation in Peer Review** - Why is peer review important?
 How do reviewers and editors operate the process?
 What factors impact editorial decisions?
 - **Character AI (ChAI)** - How do students' perceptions of school experiences influence their adoption of AI?